-In 1749, the Baroque composer and creator of Messiah, offered to stage a concert to pay for the Chapel at the Foundling Hospital.
+In 1749, the Baroque composer and creator of Messiah, George Frederic Handel, offered to stage a concert to pay for the Chapel at the Foundling Hospital.
 He’d heard about Thomas Coram’s efforts to provide a home for vulnerable, abandoned, children and wanted to help.
+To commemorate this we hold an annual Handel Birthday Concert every February to celebrate the composer’s birthday.